-to the resident at the clear, plain language a. the complain b. the complain c. the decision 6.9 d. the reasons e. the details of things right; f. details of any g. details of how it stage; Yes Stage 1 template letter (See Above) Letter templates used by Investigating Officers ensure compliance with this section of the code. -- ----------- ----- --- ---
+6.9 Landlords must confirm the following in writing to the resident at the completion of stage 1 in clear, plain language: a. the complaint stage; b. the complaint definition; c. the decision on the complaint; d. the reasons for any decisions made; e. the details of any remedy offered to put things right; f. details of any outstanding actions; and g. details of how to escalate the matter to stage 2 if the individual is not satisfied with the response.
+Yes Stage 1 template letter Internal Document Letter templates used by Investigating Officers ensure compliance with this section of the code. ----- --- ----- -- ---